makyuzmert/makyuzmert.github.io/_publications/london.md

 ---
-title: "The Spatial Organizaiton of the Financial System: Becoming London's Financial Center in the 19th Century (Turkish)"
+title: "The Spatial Organization of the Financial System: Becoming London's Financial Center in the 19th Century (Turkish)"
 collection: publications
-permalink: /publication/5
+permalink: /publication/london
 date: 2021-07-01
 venue: 'The Journal of Financial Research and Studies'
 link: 'https://dergipark.org.tr/en/pub/marufacd/issue/64293/976575'